 Be ready for anything when it comes to packing for a summer visit to London.
-Warm weather clothing is a must, but make sure to bring a lightweight waterproof jacket, and a jumper might also be useful for the occasional chilly evening.
-London weather can be quite changeable, so make sure that any outdoor plans that you might make have an alternative in case of inclement weather.
+Warm weather clothing is a must, but make sure to bring a lightweight waterproof jacket, and a jumper might also be helpful for the occasional chilly evening.
+London weather can be quite changeable, so make sure that any outdoor plans you might make have an alternative in case of inclement weather.
 The London weather forecast for summer enables you to enjoy the best of what the city has to offer.

-Autumn in London: Fabulous Fall Foliage
+Fabulous Fall Foliage

 The autumn season in London: Temperatures for the autumn months of September, October, and November go from about 66F or 19C to 50F or 10C.
-Rainfall during this time period is about 50mm for both September and October, and about 65mm in November which is usually London’s rainiest month.
+Rainfall during this time period is about 50mm for both September and October, and about 65mm for November which is usually London’s rainiest month.